Delapouite/kakoune-buffers/README.md

 To jump to a specific buffer index use the `buffer-by-index n` command.
 Use `buffer-first` and `buffer-last` to move to the ends of the list.

-To delete all buffers except the current one, use `buffer-only` or the more destructive `buffer-only!` version.
+To delete all buffers except the current one, use `buffer-only` or the more destructive `buffer-only-force` version.
 You can also delete all buffers except the ones in the same dir as the current buffer with `buffer-only-directory`.

 All these commands are grouped in a dedicated `buffers` user-mode.